mattvildibill/ltm-voice-assistant/README.md

 - `GET /health` – Basic health check.

 ## Notes
+- Only your data: all analysis and retrieval are grounded in your stored entries; no external browsing.
 - The backend uses OpenAI; make sure the `.env` file is loaded before running.
 - `ltm.db` is ignored by git; delete it if you want a fresh database.
 - Update CORS or host settings in `main.py` if you deploy beyond local dev.